AwrenNuit/countdown-timer/README.md

 ## Future Plans
 - Get rid of input up/down arrows
-- Improve styling, add Dark Mode
 - Add ability to countdown from a calendar date
+- Create theme toggle for Material-UI components

 If you have questions or concerns, email me at awren.nuit@gmail.com